worldbank/data-good-review/docs/peer-review.md

 ### I. Readability

 Readability of a Data Good is in two parts - first is code readability and second is the readability of the methodology documentation.
 A code is readable when its intent is being communicated to other developers.
-For the methodology documnetation, it should present, in a succint and intelligible manner, the research behind why the code is written that way.
+For the methodology documentation, it should present, in a succinct and intelligible manner, the research behind why the code is written that way.

 ![Code-Readability-Comic](../docs/images/code_quality.png)